Football clubs

 1891 - 1939

-St Clements were founded 1891 and the East Hill was their home.
-The club were reported to have had their own pitch at the Golf Links, Barley Lane in 1912 and were also reported to have used a pitch near Fairlight around this time.
-The club were reformed as St Clements United in 1926, before dropping United from their title around 1929.
-The club folded in 1939 due to the outbreak of World War Two and never made a return after the conflict had ended.
+St Clements were founded in 1891, with the East Hill serving as their main home ground.
+Reports from 1912 indicate that the club had access to their own pitch at the Golf Links, Barley Lane, and they were also said to have used a pitch near Fairlight around the same period.
+The club reformed as St Clements United in 1926 before dropping United from their name around 1929.
+St Clements folded in 1939 due to the outbreak of the Second World War and did not reform after the conflict.

 1892 - 1893

-St Clements Rovers were separate club to St Clements FC who also played at the East Hill, but were only in existence for one season.
+St Clements Rovers were a separate club from St Clements FC.
+They also played at the East Hill but existed for only a single season.

 St Helens